 - This is structured like this in order to better understand the last month data.
 Is it below or above the yearly values?

-Organic Traffic (GA): this is an SEO Dashboard, after all, so organic traffic plays an important role.
+Organic Traffic (Google Analytics): this is an SEO Dashboard, after all, so organic traffic plays an important role.
 The data and the graphic follow the same rules as the “All traffic” section

-Historic organic data (GA): This is a long graph showing a larger time frame (4 years – if available).
+Historic organic data (Google Analytics): This is a long graph showing a larger time frame (4 years – if available).
 The goal is to quickly spot the overall traffic pattern and to see if there are any problematic periods of time (redesigns/ migrations/ penalties)

-Channel overview (GA): this is the first dynamic element, as on a simple click, it changes the “All traffic” and “User Data” to show only values for the current selection
+Channel overview (Google Analytics): this is the first dynamic element, as on a simple click, it changes the “All traffic” and “User Data” to show only values for the current selection

-User data (GA): This section contains 3 dynamic graphic elements that allow you to further segment (single or multiple selections) the data on the left side:
+User data (Google Analytics): This section contains 3 dynamic graphic elements that allow you to further segment (single or multiple selections) the data on the left side:

 - Gender/Age Distribution